 Natasha also acts in public law matters particularly in the field of education.
 She has a particular interest in disability and SEN. She undertakes professional negligence work particularly relating to trade unions and has experience in commercial disputes.

-Natasha is an active member of the ELA Pro Bono Committee and helped pioneer ELIPS, a pilot scheme for helping unrepresented litigants-in-person in the employment tribunal.
-She is a member of the new Bar Council Pro Bono Board.
+Natasha is chair of the ELA Pro Bono Committee and helped pioneer ELIPS, a pilot scheme for helping unrepresented litigants-in-person in the employment tribunal.
+She is a member of the Bar Council Pro Bono Board.